Cptcecil/FantasyForum/FantasyForum/Web/README.md

 drop table NewStories
 ______
+Record is the full entry in a table.
+Column is a single box, id, name etc

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big"